-A. PROGRAMS OF CHOICE AND FOCUS PROGRAMS
+A. DISTRICT PROGRAMS PROGRAMS OF CHOICE AND FOCUS PROGRAMS

-The Board will offer programs that respond to the needs and interests of students, are economically viable and support Ministry and Board goals for intellectual, personal, social and career development.
+The Board will offer district programs that respond to the needs and interests of students, are economically viable and support Ministry and Board goals for intellectual, personal, social and career development.